jonthysell/RetroLove/readme.md

 * Move Down: Bottom Corner (Left or Right)
 * Pause / Start: Top Center

-## Building RetroLove Games ##
+## Building RetroLove ##

-On Windows you can use the build.cmd script in each game folder to package the game into a .love file.
+On Windows you can use the build.cmd script to create a retrolove.love file.

-Copyright (c) 2017 Jon Thysell
+Copyright (c) 2017-2018 Jon Thysell